|

 staff is particularly accessible and dedicated to

-The complex of instructional buildings is built on a
+teaching only.
+Facilities: The complex of instructional buildings is built on a

 multi-level scenic site overlooking the Caribbean Sea.